hamburgerlady/motion-model-trilateration/README.md

 # motion-model-trilateration
 Algorithms for robust trilateration using local motion models

 Solvers and RANSAC warappers are in the solvers folder.
-You may need to mex-compile the cpp code
+You may need to mex-compile the cpp code (edit and run mexsolvers.m).

 If you use the code please cite